Destiny (streamer): Gaming streaming (2011)

+Twitch debates (2016–2022)

-Bonnell debated popular YouTuber Jon Jafari, better known as JonTron, on immigration and assimilation in March 2017, after Jafari tweeted in support of anti-immigration statements by Republican congressman Steve King.
+Starting in 2016, Bonnell live-streamed political debates with other internet personalities.
+Bonnell debated YouTuber Jon Jafari, better known as JonTron, on immigration and assimilation in March 2017, after Jafari tweeted in support of anti-immigration statements by Republican congressman Steve King.
 In his debate with Bonnell, Jafari's statements concerning race, crime, and immigration were seen as controversial by viewers, and the subsequent backlash garnered media attention.

+Bonnell received a 30-day suspension from Twitch in summer 2018 for using the word faggot.
 In November 2018, Bonnell and fellow streamer Trihex (Mychal Ramon Jefferson) premiered a political commentary collaboration, The DT Podcast.
 The podcast streamed its final episode in October 2019, during which Jefferson confronted Bonnell regarding statements the latter had made defending his use of offensive humor—including racial slurs—in private.

-Bonnell was notified in September 2020 that his Twitch partnership agreement would be terminated the following month for "encouragement of violence".
-The termination came as a result of comments made on-stream after the Kenosha unrest shooting, in which Bonnell expressed opposition to riots at the George Floyd protests.
-Bonnell said that "the rioting needs to fucking stop, and if that means like white redneck fucking militia dudes out there mowing down dipshit protesters that think that they can torch buildings at ten p.m., then at this point they have my fucking blessing..."
-Bonnell later clarified this point, saying Kyle Rittenhouse was clearly misguided but that Bonnell's frustration was with rioters who Bonnell believed would scare people into voting for Donald Trump again.
+Fellow Twitch streamer Hasan Piker, who had previously reached out to "to form an allegiance", distanced himself from Bonnell in-part because of the controversy.

-In March 2022, Bonnell was indefinitely banned from Twitch due to "hateful conduct".
-According to Dot Esports, this may have been due to Bonnell streaming with white nationalist Nick Fuentes, who had previously been banned from the platform.
-Bonnell speculated that the ban reason may have been linked to his expressing the view that "transwomen shouldn't compete with ciswomen in women's athletics".
+Bonnell was indefinitely banned from Twitch due to "hateful conduct" in March 2022.
+Dot Esports speculates that this may have been due to Bonnell streaming with white nationalist Nick Fuentes, who had previously been banned from the platform, while Bonnell speculated it was due to him expressing the view that "trans women shouldn't compete with cis women in women's athletics".

-Political views and activism

-Bonnell describes himself as an "Omniliberal", a phrase he uses to describe a person who believes in the core principles of liberalism, freedom and equality, whilst believing in elements of other ideologies in a "pragmatic way".
-Bonnell has also described himself as "a very big social democrat".
-He has argued against both far-right politics and far-left politics.
-In 2021, Bonnell debated Marxian economist Richard D. Wolff, with Bonnell defending capitalism.
-Bonnell described the label of "socialism" as poorly-defined, and noted a history of famine and abuses in countries like the Soviet Union and China, while Dr. Wolff called Bonnell's understanding of socialism "a laughable caricature of anything I have ever written or anything I understand is part of this conversation.".
-He has cited his poverty during his teenage and college-aged years as an influence on his views, and says that he prefers to argue based on empirical data rather than moral suasion.
+Post-Twitch career (2022–present)

+Bonnell interviewed U.S. Representative Ro Khanna, alongside other political streamers such as Vaush, Emma Vigeland (co-host of The Majority Report), and Keffals, about various topics in September 2023, including the importance of youth political participation and ways to push progressive political sentiment, as well as asking questions about Khanna.
+Beginning in early 2024, Bonnell began co-hosting the "Bridges" and "Anything Else?" podcasts.

+In late 2024, members of Bonnell's Reddit and Discord communities began participating in an online campaign against Twitch, pressuring Twitch advertisers under the allegation that the website was promoting antisemitic content.
+Some activists of the campaign were led by Dan Saltman, an online commentator and Bonnell's podcast co-host, who has launched multiple gripe sites that targeted Twitch's CEO Dan Clancy and Amazon vice-president Steve Boom.
+Saltman stated that "The goal of our campaign is simple: The CEO, Dan Clancy stepping down."

+Bonnell has stated that his personal involvement in the campaign has been minimal.
+According to Bloomberg writer Cecilia D'Anastasio, both Bonnell's and Saltman's fans harassed multiple Twitch employees, including members of the company's trust and safety department.
+Critics of the campaign also accused Bonnell and Saltman of harassing female journalists.
+Saltman was ultimately banned from Twitch in November due to the stated reason of "extreme harassment".
+In response, Saltman stated that "allegations of harassment are often made by people who have been exposed for their bigotry, sexism and hatred".